ibm-cloud-docs/satellite/config-clusters.md

    5. Copy the `oc login` token command.
    6. Run the `oc login` token command in your CLI to log in to your cluster.

-   If you enabled admin permissions when you created the cluster in the console or in the CLI with the `--enable-admin-agent` flag for the `ibmcloud oc cluster create satellite` command, your admin permissions are automatically synched after you log in to. the cluster so that {{site.data.keyword.satelliteshort}} config can manage Kubernetes resources in your cluster.
+   If you enabled admin permissions when you created the cluster in the console or in the CLI with the `--enable-admin-agent` flag for the `ibmcloud oc cluster create satellite` command, your admin permissions are automatically synched after you set the context to the cluster.
 You can skip the rest of the steps in this task.
    {: note}

 2. For each cluster in the cluster group, grant {{site.data.keyword.satelliteshort}} Config access to manage Kubernetes resources.
 Choose from the following options: cluster admin access, custom access that is cluster-wide, or custom access that is scoped to a project.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authorization/){: external}.